• Skip to primary navigation

 Blind baked pie shell, ready to fill.

-For best results, chill your mixing bowl, cream, and strawberries before starting the filling.
+For best results, chill the mixing bowl, cream, and strawberries before starting the filling.

 Puree enough cold strawberries in a blender to make 1½ cups.
 Set aside.